bar-assistant/docs/docs/setup/sso.md

 !!! warning

-    Your redirect URI must be accessible from your browser.
-If you're using Salt Rim, set it to `{your-domain}/oauth/callback`.
+    If you're using Salt Rim, set it to `{your-bar-domain}/oauth/callback`.

 ## SSO Management